-Using a condom with another type of contraception is the best way to stop an unplanned pregnancy and sexually transmissible infections (STIs).
+Using a condom with another type of contraception is the only way to stop both an unintended pregnancy and sexually transmissible infections (STIs).

 STIs are infections passed from one person to another through sexual contact and condoms are the best protection against them.
 This means that even if you're using another form of contraception, it's still important to practise 'safe sex'.
 Safe sex means using a condom every time you have sex.